klenha/klenhaOS/README.md

 ## Why would i even install this OS?
 If you value your privacy, mental sanity, and your wallet, **klenhaOS** is for you.
 This OS gives you complete **POWER**, **FREEDOM** and **PRIVACY** over your device.
 Say no to useless hardware eating!
 Say yes to freedom!
-Say no to random crashing!
+Say no to creepy spying!!!
 Say yes to **klenhaOS!**

 # klenhaOS Installation (TBF)
 ## Before you install (WARNING)